-HP HERITAGE RATING: for more information click here
+HERITAGE RATING: for more information on ratings press here

 It is difficult to establish exactly when the Church in Tigbauan was originally built.
 It appears that an original church may have been built in the late 16th century (possibly between 1575 and 1580 when Friar Luis de Montoya was assigned as Prior).
 There had been no ‘resident’ parish priest at Tigbauan until his arrival.

 The then church under the patronage of Our Lady of Grace was renamed after St. John of Sahagun, an Augustinian Saint, at about that time.
 The church was transferred to Secular Priests in 1593 and remained so until 1617 when the Augustinians took charge once again.
 It is suggested that Friar Fernando Camporredondo may have re-built the church in the early to mid 1700s – Fr.
 Camporredondo served as the parish priest in Miagao between 1734 and 1737 and again between 1744 and 1750.
 This time horizon indicates that it is entirely possible that he spent the time between his two ‘terms’ in Miagao or indeed during his entire time in the area working on the churches at both Miagao and Tigbauan.
 The record is unclear.

 A major earthquake in July of 1787 did little or no damage to the structure.
 Although Friar Fernando Martin is credited in The Panublion with rebuilding the church in the mid to late 1800s (likely completed around 1867) – it is suggested that Martin’s church may be the one we are familiar with today.